sharenowTech/erna/docs/slack-setup.md

 - `bot`

 and install the app to workspace.
-Note the provided OAuth token to deploy erna.
+Note the provided `Bot User OAuth Access Token` to deploy erna.

 ![grant permissions](../assets/permissions.png)